auth0/auth0-PHP/README.md

 use Auth0\SDK\Configuration\SdkConfiguration;

 $configuration = new SdkConfiguration(
-    // ... other configuration options, as outlined in the 'SDK Initialization' step above.
+    // 🧩  Include other required configuration options, such as outlined in the 'SDK Initialization' step above here.

     managementToken: '{{YOUR_ACCESS_TOKEN}}'
 );